kaungmyat128/devops_coursework/README.md

 <br><b>Release Status:</b> [![Releases](https://img.shields.io/github/release/kaungmyat128/devops_coursework/all.svg?style=flat-square)](https://github.com/kaungmyat128/devops_coursework/releases)

-&emsp; We are working for the organization that require reporting on world population information.
+&emsp; We are working for the organization that require reports of world population information.
-We have been ask to implement the new system which can easily access to the information of the population.
+We have been asked to implement the new system which can easily access to the information of the population.
 The system will be using the world database.

-&emsp;Some of the reports that organization want are -
+&emsp;Some of the reports that organization wants are -

 * Finding the largest to smallest populated countries, cities and capital cities in the world, continents and regions.